Edge Intersection Graphs of L-Shaped Paths in Grids: Concluding Remarks and Open Problems

 \section{Concluding Remarks and Open Problems}

-In this paper, we considered the edge intersection graphs of $[\La]$-shaped paths on a grid.
+In this paper, we considered the edge intersection graphs of $\La$-shaped paths on a grid.
 We showed that recognizing such graphs is NP-complete.
 We considered the open problem of characterizing chordal $[\La]$-graphs.
 As first steps in solving this problem, we found characterizations of split gem-free $[\La]$-graphs and split $[\La]$-graphs without $S$-bulls (a class more general than split bull-free $[\La]$-graphs).
-Our characterizations imply polytime algorithms for recognizing theses two classes of graphs.
+Our characterizations imply polytime algorithms for recognizing these two classes of graphs.
 We posed a conjecture on the characterization of split $[\La]$-graphs.
-This conjecture would imply a polytime recognition theorem for split $[\La]$-graphs.
-The following open problems related to our works arise: (1) Extending the observations in section~\ref{sec:split} to other subclasses of $B_1$-EPG graphs; (2) Find a polytime algorithm for {\em Chordal} $\cap \; [\La]$; (3) Establish NP-completeness for recognition of $B_k$-EPG graphs for every $k$ at least 2.
+This conjecture would imply a polytime recognition algorithm for split $[\La]$-graphs.
+The following open problems related to our works arise: (1) Extending the observations in Section~\ref{sec:split} to other subclasses of $B_1$-EPG graphs; (2) Find a polytime algorithm for recognizing {\em Chordal} $\cap \; [\La]$; (3) Establish NP-completeness of recognizing $B_k$-EPG graphs for every $k$ at least 2.